GU-CLASP/GU-CLASP.github.io/content/pages/phd-courses/Dialogue-Systems-2/dialogue-systems-2.md

 - Evaluation of dialogue systems
 - Advanced implementation techniques

+The course webpage can be accessed

-The course syllabus (in Swedish only at the moment) can be found here
+The course syllabus can be found